Dinomancer/windmill/README.md

 # windmill
-Writing an RPG that could be played in terminal
+Writing an RPG that could be played in browsers